particle-iot/docs/src/content/getting-started/integrations/google-maps.md

 ### Enable Billing

 Make sure you enable billing on your Google account.
-Even if you don't exceed the limits of the free tier, you'll get an error 403 if you don't enable billing.
+Even if you don't exceed the limits of the free plan, you'll get an error 403 if you don't enable billing.

 The instructions [can be found here](https://developers.google.com/maps/documentation/geolocation/usage-and-billing).